CharisseHao/LoL-role-impact/README.md

 | `totalgold`         | total gold per player                                        |
 | `total cs`          | total creep score per player                                 |

-\* Note: we will be using the words "role" and "position" interchangeably
+\* Note: we will be using the words "role" and "position" interchangeably.

 | **Positions Abbreviation** | **Meaning** |
 | -------------------------- | ----------- |